 Are corgis good at herding ducks?

-Although corgis were not specifically bred to herd ducks, their herding instincts can surprisingly extend to these feathered creatures as well.
+Although corgis were not bred to herd ducks, their herding instincts can surprisingly extend to these feathered creatures as well.

 Corgis may instinctively attempt to round up ducks and guide them in a particular direction using their natural herding behaviours.